universalsequencing/tellysis/README.md

 Tell-Link is the _de novo_ assembly pipeline for TELL-Seq linked reads.
 It takes the output reads in FASTQ format from Tell-Read pipeline as input.

+## Setup

+Save a copy of shell script `script/download_tellysis` on your local system.

 ## Download

 To download distribution packages for Tellysis pipelines, follow this step: